Understanding the Regions in Tonga(c) tongapocketguide.com

 Nuku’alofa

 Nuku’alofa is the capital of Tonga, located on the northern coast of Tongatapu.
 It is a hub of history, food, culture and tourism activity.
 At the centre of the small capital is the bustling Talamahu Market, surrounded by a vast array of local and international eateries and shops.
-Another hub of activity surrounding Faua Wharf where some of Tonga’s top water activities depart, from whale swimming tours to game fishing charters.
+Another hub of activity surrounds Faua Wharf where some of Tonga’s top water activities depart, from whale swimming tours to snorkelling charters.
 Find out more about the capital in The Complete Guide to Nuku’alofa.

 Understanding the Regions in Tonga(c) Google Map